Torvill and Dean: Docudrama

-In July 2018, it was announced that Torvill & Dean a biographical film docudrama, had been commissioned by ITV, written by William Ivory and produced by Darlow Smithson.
-The movie was broadcast on 25 December 2018, with actor Will Tudor playing the role of Christopher Dean, and actress Poppy Lee Friar playing the role as Jayne Torvill.
-Nottingham actress Cassie Bradley delivered a scene stealing performance as Leanne, Dean's first partner.
+In July 2018, it was announced that Torvill & Dean, a biographical film docudrama, had been commissioned by ITV, written by William Ivory and produced by Darlow Smithson.
+The movie was broadcast on 25 December 2018, with Will Tudor playing Dean, and Poppy Lee Friar playing Torvill.
+Nottingham actress Cassie Bradley performed as Leanne, Dean's first partner.
 Bradley performed all her own skating for the role.